knaxus/node-api-template/.github/ISSUE_TEMPLATE/BUG_REPORT.md

 ## Links

-We want to know you better, feel free to drop your email, website and linkedin profile
+We want to know you better, feel free to drop your email, website and Linkedin profile